Where Young Voters Can Decide Elections in 2026

 Young voters are a large and powerful segment of the electorate that can have a major impact on the 2026 midterms.
 Close to 50 million youth, ages 18-29, are eligible to cast ballots, including more than 8 million newly eligible voters since the 2024 election.
 These young people can cast critical swing votes and shape electoral outcomes in races across the country.

 To quantify young voters’ political power, CIRCLE’s Youth Electoral Significance Index (YESI) ranks the elections where young people have the highest likelihood of decisive impact on election results.
 The YESI combines more than a dozen indicators of youth demographics, past voting history, community context, and electoral competitiveness to produce rigorous data-based rankings.
-We share the top 10 gubernatorial and U.S. Senate Races below, and we will release Congressional district-level rankings for U.S. House Races in the coming weeks.
+We share the top 10 gubernatorial, U.S. Senate, and U.S. House races below.

 The YESI rankings are not predictions of youth voter turnout or of specific election results.
 They measure the potential for young people to play a meaningful role in deciding key races, but that potential can only be fulfilled if candidates, campaigns, organizations, and other advocates invest in outreach and create meaningful opportunities for youth engagement in elections.